-- The amount of expenses audited - The amount of the net financial misstatement of the modified audit opinion on the CDR, if modified - The reason(s) resulting in the issuance of a modified audit opinion, qualified, adverse or disclaimer of opinion (the reason(s) must be also included in the management letter as an audit observation(s)) - The scope limitation (description and value) for those transactions that are the responsibility of UNDP (as part of direct CO support services to NIM) or a UN agency.
-Important to note: Such scope limitation should not be reason for a qualified audit opinion as such transactions would be, in general, excluded from the audit scope - Whether the UNDP CDR for the period from 1 January to 31 December YYYY [year] is adequately and fairly presented and whether the disbursements are made in accordance with the purpose for which funds have been allocated to the project. - (a) A Financial Audit to express an opinion on the project's financial statements that includes: - Expression of an opinion on whether the statement of expenses presents fairly the expense incurred by the project over a specified period in accordance with agreed upon accounting policies and that the expenses incurred were: (i) in conformity with the approved project budgets; (ii) for the approved purposes of the project; (iii) in compliance with the relevant regulations and rules, policies and procedures of the Government or UNDP; and (iv) supported by properly approved vouchers and other supporting documents.
+- That it is a special purpose and confidential report - The audit standards that were applied (ISAs, or national standards that comply with one of the ISAs in all material respects) - The period covered by the audit opinion - The amount of expenses audited - The amount of the net financial misstatement of the modified audit opinion on the CDR, if modified - The reason(s) resulting in the issuance of a modified audit opinion, qualified, adverse or disclaimer of opinion (the reason(s) must be also included in the management letter as an audit observation(s)) - The scope limitation (description and value) for those transactions that are the responsibility of UNDP (as part of direct CO support services to NIM) or a UN agency.
+Important to note: Such scope limitation should not be reason for a qualified audit opinion as such transactions would be, in general, excluded from the audit scope - Whether the UNDP CDR for the period from 1 January to 31 December 2020 is adequately and fairly presented and whether the disbursements are made in accordance with the purpose for which funds have been allocated to the project. - (a) A Financial Audit to express an opinion on the project's financial statements that includes: - Expression of an opinion on whether the statement of expenses presents fairly the expense incurred by the project over a specified period in accordance with agreed upon accounting policies and that the expenses incurred were: (i) in conformity with the approved project budgets; (ii) for the approved purposes of the project; (iii) in compliance with the relevant regulations and rules, policies and procedures of the Government or UNDP; and (iv) supported by properly approved vouchers and other supporting documents.
 The CDR is the mandatory and official statement of expenses to be certified.
-Other forms of statement of expenses that may be prepared by a project office are not accepted. - Whether the result of the prior year's audits resulting in modified audit opinions on the CDR had conclusive actions to properly address an audit qualification in the previous year audit and the related NFM.
+Other forms of statement of expenses that may be prepared by a project office are not accepted.

+Whether the result of the prior year's audits resulting in modified audit opinions on the CDR had conclusive actions to properly address an audit qualification in the previous year audit and the related NFI.
 If there is a lack of conclusive actions, the auditors must take into account the possible effect of a prior year modified opinion that has not been properly corrected or resolved.